-This is the fourth in a continuing series of articles on the issue of alcohol.
-In this article we offer a Christian rationale for abstaining from alcohol.
+This is the second in a continuing series of articles on the issue of alcohol.
+Today we begin to offer a Christian rationale for abstaining from alcohol.

 Bible-believing Christians have widely been known for abstaining from beverage alcohol.
 These attitudes are now under pressure from within the Christian community.
 There are a number of good reasons why Christians should continue to hold to an abstinence position.
-In our earlier articles we considered these reasons:
+Today we consider the first of them: